captainzero93/extract-unet-safetensor/README.md

 1. The script checks for CUDA availability (if PyTorch is installed) and uses it if present (unless `--use_cpu` is specified).
 2. It opens the input SafeTensors file using the `safetensors` library.
 3. The script iterates through all tensors in the file, separating UNet-related tensors from other tensors.
-4. For SD 1.5, it removes the "model.diffusion_model." prefix from UNet tensor keys.
+4. For SD 1.5 and FLUX models, it removes the "model.diffusion_model." prefix from UNet tensor keys.
 5. For SDXL, it keeps the original key names for both UNet and non-UNet tensors.
 6. The extracted UNet tensors are saved to a new SafeTensors file.
 7. The remaining non-UNet tensors are saved to a separate SafeTensors file.

+## Notes

+- The script automatically uses CUDA if available and PyTorch is installed, which can significantly speed up the process for large models like FLUX.
+- If you prefer to use CPU even when CUDA is available, use the `--use_cpu` flag.
+- If PyTorch is not installed or CUDA is not available, the script will automatically use CPU processing.
+- Ensure you have sufficient disk space to save both output files, especially for large models like FLUX.
+- Processing large models may take some time, depending on your system's performance and whether CUDA is used.

 ## Notes